 Fractures of the middle phalanx are discussed here.
 Finger anatomy, other common finger injuries, and thumb injuries are reviewed separately.
 (See "Distal phalanx fractures" and "Proximal phalanx fractures" and "Extensor tendon injury of the distal interphalangeal joint (mallet finger)" and "Flexor tendon injury of the distal interphalangeal joint (jersey finger)" and "Digit dislocation reduction" and "Evaluation of the patient with thumb pain" and "Finger and thumb anatomy".)

 Anatomy of special importance to middle phalanx fractures is described below; a more detailed discussion of finger anatomy is found elsewhere.
 (See "Finger and thumb anatomy".)

 The proximal interphalangeal (PIP) joint and the distal interphalangeal (DIP) joint form the articulations of the middle phalanx (figure 1 and figure 2).
-At the PIP joint, the biconcave base of the middle phalanx articulates with the convex head of the promximal phalanx.
+At the PIP joint, the biconcave base of the middle phalanx articulates with the convex head of the proximal phalanx.
 These joints are stabilized by a volar plate, extensor apparatus, capsule, and collateral ligaments.
 Just proximal to the PIP joint, the flexor digitorum superficialis tendon splits to allow for the flexor digitorum profundus (FDP) to travel through its center (figure 3).
 The FDP then passes along the palmar surface of the middle phalanx and attaches to the distal phalanx.
 The FDP enables DIP joint flexion.

 - Blazar PE, Steinberg DR. Fractures of the proximal interphalangeal joint.
 J Am Acad Orthop Surg 2000; 8:383.